Load Data Using a Data Warehouse Connector

 Visier seamlessly connects to multiple data sources using the different connector types below.

-• Java Database Connectivity (JDBC) data connector: Connects to generic data warehouses/databases that hold any data type.
+• Data warehouse data connector: Connects to generic data warehouses/databases that hold any data type.
 Requires some manual configuration to load data into Visier.

-In this tutorial, you will learn how to load employee data for the first time into Visier using a JDBC data connector.
+In this tutorial, you will learn how to load employee data for the first time into Visier using a data warehouse data connector.
 For a list of data sources compatible with this connector, see below.

 • Amazon Redshift